threefoldfoundation/info_cloud/src/marketplace/blog.md

 There are a few things you need to know when you want to publish a blog:

-- Title: Is the title shown on your published content.
+- Title: This is the title shown on your published content.
-- Repository URL: is a valid git repository URL where your content lives.
+- Repository URL: A valid git repository URL where your content lives.
-- Branch: is the deployment branch that exists on your git repository to be used as the version of your content to publish.
+- Branch: The deployment branch on your git repository shows your content version to be published.

 Example of a Blog repository: [https://github.com/threefoldfoundation/www_tfblog](https://github.com/threefoldfoundation/www_tfblog)

-This name will be used to identify this blog on your 'deployed blogs list' on the 3Bot Admin Panel Dashboard.
-Keep in mind that this name would also be used as your blog's subdomain (a part of your blog's address).
+You will use this name to identify this blog on your 'deployed blogs list' on the 3Bot Admin Panel Dashboard.
+Remember that this name would also be used as your blog's subdomain (a part of your blog's address).

 ![](img/blog_1.png)